annicetan/eCommerce/README.md

   - Once user opens the website, they will be met by the website's home page with a picture and a logo of Haidilao for a few seconds

 - Feature 2: About Page
-  - When user click on the 'About' tab, the page will be opened up and they will be able to see their mission, motto and background of Haidilao
+  - When user click on the 'About' tab, the page will be opened up and they will be able to see the contents of the website.
+We will include a link to the HaiDiLao's original website that shows their mission, motto and services.

 - Feature 3: Haidilao Merchandise Page
   - Main point of this entire project
   - Users are also able to find out seasonal merchandise by Haidilao